[This blog was originally published in November of 2018 and updated with new information in March of 2021.]

-Netflix has long been considered a leader in providing content that can be delivered in both physical formats or streamed online as a service.
+Netflix has long been considered a leader in providing content that can be streamed online as a service.
 One of their key differentiators in providing the online streaming service is their dynamic infrastructure.
-This infrastructure allows them to maintain streaming services regardless of software updates, maintenance activities or unexpected system challenges.
+This infrastructure allows them to maintain SLAs regardless of software updates, maintenance activities, or unexpected system challenges.

-The challenges they had to address in order to create a dynamic infrastructure required them to develop a pluggable architecture.
+The challenges they had to address to create a dynamic infrastructure required them to develop a pluggable architecture.
 This architecture had to support innovations from the developer community and scale to reach new markets.
-Multi-region environments had to be supported with sophisticated deployment strategies.
-These strategies had to allow for blue/green deployments, release canaries and CI/CD workflows.
+Multi-region environments had to be supported with sophisticated deployment strategies—strategies allowing for blue/green deployments, release canaries and CI/CD workflows.
 The DevOps tools and model that emerged also extended and impacted their core business of content creation, validation, and deployment.

 Step 1: Workflow Overview